 One of the cruelties of losing a parent at a young age is the opportunity to discover their individuality is gone.
 They are forever fixed in the parent persona.

 Today is the fortieth anniversary of my father’s sudden death.
 I’ve never been able to ignore this anniversary, not least because it marks the day my childhood ended.
-Despite now being in my fifties, at times of extreme difficulty, I speak to the black and white photo I have of my parents taken on their wedding day and ask them: “If you have any influence, wherever you are now, help me, please.”
+That said and despite now being in my fifties, at times of extreme difficulty, I speak to the black and white photo I have of my parents taken on their wedding day and ask them: “If you have any influence, wherever you are now, help me, please.”

 That embarrassing admission shows how, when life is challenging, no matter how old we are, there’s often still a yearning for Mum and Dad to sort it all out.